ateeducacion/exelearning-style-converter/README.md

 No installation needed!
 Simply:
 1. Open the web interface in your browser
-2. Upload your v2.9 style folder
+2. Upload your v2.9 style (folder or ZIP file)
 3. Click "Convert"
 4. Download the ZIP file
 5. Import into eXeLearning 3.0